fizxmike/bonsai_phys241/README.md

 bonsai_phys241
 ==============

-Python Scripts for wrapping the [Bonsai Tree Code](https://github.com/fizxmike/Bonsai) and generating figures and video for phys 241 projects
+Python Scripts for wrapping the [Bonsai Tree Code](https://github.com/fizxmike/Bonsai) and generating figures and video for phys 241 projects.
+The tipsy.py module has functions to manage the .tipsy file format used by Bonsai (and other n-body code) and can convert text-based n-body files to .tipsy format.

 For a detailed outline of this code package, please refer to the [Code Documentation](https://github.com/fizxmike/bonsai_phys241/blob/master/doc/latex/refman.pdf?raw=true)

+If you need help, please contact mfolkerts *at* physics *dot* ucsd *dot* edu.

-It is recommended that you fork this repo if you would like to contribute.
-Then submit a pull request.
+It is recommended that you [fork](https://help.github.com/articles/fork-a-repo) this repo if you would like to contribute.
+Then submit a [pull request](https://help.github.com/articles/using-pull-requests) for your changes.

 ##Requirements
 **Software:** CUDA, git, gcc/g++, make, cmake, Python, Numpy, Matplotlib, ffmpeg, libx264, mpi (optional), ipython notebook (optional)